lightbend-labs/scala-sculpt/README.md

 * “what-if” analyses exploring the effect of proposed code changes
 * offer a means of declaring and enforcing desired architectural constraints (allowed and forbidden dependencies)

+There are tickets on some of these at https://github.com/lightbend/scala-sculpt/issues .

 ## Similar/related work

 * https://github.com/matanster/extractor